akaabdullahmateen/roadmap/documentation/css/specificity/index.md

 ### The `:is()` and `:not()` exceptions

-The matches-any pseudo-class {{CSSxRef(":is", ":is()")}} and the negation pseudo-class {{CSSxRef(":not", ":not()")}} are _not_ considered as pseudo-classes in the specificity weight calculation.
+The matches-any pseudo-class `:is()` and the negation pseudo-class `:not()` are _not_ considered as pseudo-classes in the specificity weight calculation.
 They themselves don't add any weight to the specificity equation.
-However, the selector parameters passed into the pseudo-class parenthesis are part of the specificity algorithm; the weight of the matches-any and negation pseudo-class in the specificity value calculation is the weight of the parameter's [weight](#selector_weight_categories).
+However, the selector parameters passed into the pseudo-class parenthesis are part of the specificity algorithm; the weight of the matches-any and negation pseudo-class in the specificity value calculation is the weight of the parameter's weight.

 ```css
 p {